 Step back in Time with Sofitel Sydney Wentworth

-2016 is a special year for Sofitel Sydney Wentworth, as the luxury heritage hotel celebrates 50 years since opening as the city’s first 5-star hotel in 1966.
+Sofitel Sydney Wentworth celebrates 53 years since opening as the city’s first 5-star hotel in 1966.
 Sofitel Sydney Wentworth marks this impressive milestone, reflects back on our beginnings and invites guests to embark on the historic journey of the Wentworth Hotel.

 Notable dates in our history:

 In 1800, the site of the first Wentworth Hotel on Lang Street became part of a developing area of the new colony of Sydney called Church Hill.

 In 1824, three substantial, two-storey terrace houses were built on Lang Street.
 The last terrace, No 3 Church Hill, became the future Wentworth Hotel

 William Charles Wentworth and Dr. Wardell launched "The Australian" newspaper, which was published from No 3 Church Hill in 1833.

 In 1854, a boarding residence was operated on the site, which became known as Wentworth House.

 In 1882, Mary Hayes purchased Wentworth House and renamed it the Wentworth House Family Hotel.